What is a Timing Belt and Why is It Important?

-This is where the timing belt comes in.
-The timing belt makes sure the intake and exhaust valves open and close in time with the piston going up and down by driving the cogs of both camshafts at the same time of the crankshaft.
+The timing belt ensures that the intake and exhaust valves open and close in time with the piston going up and down by driving the cogs of both camshafts at the same time of the crankshaft.

-If the crankshaft and camshafts are not operating in unison, the car can’t run correctly and potentially causes serious damage.
+If the crankshaft and camshafts are not operating in unison, the vehicle will not run correctly and can potentially cause serious damage.
 If the intake valves open too early, there may not be enough fuel-air mixture flowing into the combustion chamber.
 If the exhaust valves open too early, the combustion chamber loses pressure and causes a loss in power.
-If the engine components are very out of time, they can potentially collide and damage each other, leading to a costly repair.
+If the engine components are very out of sync, they can potentially collide and damage each other, leading to a costly repair.

-This is why it’s important to replace your timing belt at the mileage intervals your vehicle manufacturer recommends.
-Every manufacturer is different, but typically they are replaced between 70,000 and 100,000 miles.
+With the potential for dangerous driving conditions and costly repairs, it’s important to replace your timing belt at the mileage intervals your vehicle manufacturer recommends.
+Every manufacturer is different, but typically, they are replaced between 70,000 and 100,000 miles.
 Because the timing belt is rubber, it eventually wears down and breaks.
 When it breaks, the engine components run out of sync.
 If the engine components are damaged, replacing them requires intensive and expensive engine repair.

-Replacing the timing belt before it breaks will prevent this potential engine damage and save money.
+Replacing the timing belt before it breaks will prevent potential engine damage and save you money in the long run.
 If you’re unsure about when your timing belt needs to be replaced, stop by Virginia Tire & Auto today.
-Our expert technicians and service will examine your vehicle and can replace the timing belt with quality service at an affordable price.
+Our ASE-certified, expert technicians will examine your vehicle, identify any damage to your belt, and replace it with quality service at an affordable price.

 Schedule an appointment at one of our 14 locations today!